FelixPetriconi/future_proposal/proposal.md

    a.then([](int x){ /* also do something else. */ }
 ~~~

 If any of the future type arguments are move only, then the future itself is move only, and may only have a single continuation.
-A future which is an rvalue also may only have a sinlge continuation attached and this allows optimization to avoid unessary copies of values passed to continuations.
+A future which is an rvalue also may only have a single continuation attached and this allows optimization to avoid unnecessary copies of values passed to continuations.

 ## Cancellation of futures

-For various reasons, the result of an asynchronous operation and its continuations may no longer be needed during the course of execution; e.g. the application's user has canceled an operation, or a subsequent operation replaces the result or yields it unessary.
+For various reasons, the result of an asynchronous operation and its continuations may no longer be needed during the course of execution; e.g. the application's user has canceled an operation, or a subsequent operation replaces the result or yields it unnecessary.
 The current design of `std::future` and the TS does not support any kind of cancellation.
 Instead, it is required to wait for a future's fulfillment even when the result is not needed anymore.
 This is a waste of resources, especially on e.g. mobile devices.
 Even if it were possible to implement cancellation on top of the existing design, it would be preferable for futures to have this capability built-in.

 We think it necessary that a future can be "destructed" before it starts execution of its associated task.
 In case that it has started, it should finish, but the result would be dropped and the attached continuations should not be executed.

-Tasks, indicated as circles, and futures, indicated as squares, build a dependency graph of execution in the following image.
+In the following an exemplary use case illustrates how the cancellation of a future flows back through the graph.
+Tasks, indicated as circles, and futures, indicated as squares, build here a dependency graph of execution.

 ![](images/FutureChain01.png)